LevaniVashadze/LevaniVashadze/README.md

 ### 👨‍💻 About Me :
 My Name is Levani and i am a Software Developer specialising in Web Automation and Web Development.
 - :pushpin: I live in Tbilisi, Georgia
-- 🛡️ Currently learning more about backend development
+- 🛡️ Currently enhancing my knowledge on Next.js and Django Rest Framework
 - :racing_car: I like Formula 1 and Football
 - ⛏ My favourite games are Minecraft and Cities Skylines